 What is Ammonium phosphate?

-Other name – triammonium phosphate, diazanium hydrogen phosphate
+Other names – triammonium phosphate, diazanium hydrogen phosphate

 Physical Properties of Ammonium phosphate – (NH4)3PO4